 While health consequences of this conflict are an important issue on its own, analyzing displacement caused by this conflict may provide broader implications.
 This war was set in a moderately developed country, very close to Central Europe.
-In particular, Croatia's GDP per capita in 1990 was 8,123 international 1990 dollars (Bolt and Zanden, 2014), while the distance from Croatia's capital, Zagreb, to Vienna and Munich is less than 400 and 600 km, respectively.
+In particular, Croatia's GDP per capita in 1990 was 8,123 international 1990 dollars - two thirds of Spain's (Bolt and Zanden, 2014), while the distance from Croatia's capital, Zagreb, to Vienna and Munich is less than 400 and 600 km, respectively.